Welcome to the new site. Problems, use store.hemrock.com

 Premoney is the agreed value of the company before the round.

-Money raised via convertibles is not added to the premoney or round amount.
-That capital is already in the company's bank or already spent — and reflected in the premoney.
+Money raised via convertibles is not added to the premoney or the round amount.
+That capital is already in the company's bank, or already spent, and it's reflected in the premoney.

 The share count used in the denominator is what matters, and it varies by instrument and by what the legal docs specify.